Part 1 of 3 by Don Bell | ⏱️ 9 minute read

 It's about discovering that the God of the universe knows your name and speaks to you in a way nobody else can.
 It's knowing that your story of hearing God's voice continues throughout your Kingdom journey.

-If this article has encouraged you in your journey of seeking the Kingdom, please share it with someone who might benefit.
+If this article has encouraged you, please share it with someone who might benefit.
+I focus on writing instead of social media, so your help in spreading the word truly helps this site reach people.
 Use the share buttons below to post on Facebook, X, or Pinterest.

 Don Bell is the creator of the Kingdom Anointing website and a dedicated follower of Jesus Christ.
 He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and walk in the fullness of the Holy Spirit.